-At LSE Simon currently teaches two courses:
+At LSE Simon currently runs two courses:

 1. An M.Sc. course on Climate Change: Science, Economics and Policy.
 This is a compulsory course for students on the M.Sc. in Environmental Economics and Climate Change, and an option for students on the M.Sc. in Environmental Policy and Regulation, and the M.Sc. in Environment and Development.
 Students on other M.Sc. programmes at LSE can apply to take the course, with admission dependent on capacity and on getting permission from their programme manager.
 The course takes place during the Michaelmas (i.e. Autumn/Fall) Term.